swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     echo Hello, World

 Then press enter.
-You should see the text "Hello, World" printed back to you.
+You should see the text "Hello, World" printed back to you as "standard output".
 The echo command is useful for printing from a shell script, for displaying variables, and for generating known values to pass to other programs.